supergravity/enochnotsocool.github.io/_posts/2016-02-02-Jekyll_Cleanup.md

 ./pygmentize -S temp -f html -a .highlight > temp.css
 ~~~

-## Generation of own header?
+## Generating My Theme
+I when with the grey-orange-purple theme that appears in the editing view of markdown files in my vim setup.

-Still very far behind on idea's and I don't think I will be able to make an overall look and feel for the various categories
+I'm also attempting to generate my own banners, but I am still very far behind on idea's and I don't think I will
-of posts throughout this blog...
+be able to make an overall look and feel for the various categories of posts throughout this blog...

 Still, I will make what comes to mind.
 Hopefully they will turn out to look OK :)

+Undoubtedly there are numerous bugs that I didn't manage to clear up, and there is the glaring problem with the google
+commenting system, If you notice any inconsistencies or find a fix for the google comment renderer hat could fit the
+theme more please let me know :)

 ## Removing old posts?
 Right now, I am still not very familiar with Jekyll and the pages serve as much of a tutorial for me as they did a few months ago.